mojaloop/documentation/discussions/aws_tagging.md

 # AWS Tagging Guidelines + Policies

+> **Note:** These guidelines are specific to the Mojaloop Community's AWS Environment for testing and validating Mojaloop installations, and are primarily for internal purposes.
+They may, however, be a useful reference to others wishing to implement similar tagging strategies in their own organizations.

 To better manage and understand our AWS usage and spending, we are implementing the following tagging guidelines.

 ## Contents